 Things to Do in Las Vegas

 When it comes to glitz, glitter, and glamour, Las Vegas ranks at the top of the list.
-From exciting live onstage performances and a variety of casinos and gaming action, to shopping, dining, and around-town adventures, Las Vegas offers nonstop entertainment.
+From exciting live onstage performances and a variety of casinos and gaming action to shopping, dining, and around-town adventures, Las Vegas offers nonstop entertainment.
 Whether you are in Las Vegas for a memorable vacation, a weekend getaway, or you're planning to move to the Entertainment Capital of the World, there's never a lack of opportunities for new experiences.
+Here are some of the most popular things to do in Las Vegas.

 Las Vegas Outdoor Adventures